morbidick/lit-element-notify/README.md

 ### Subscribe directive

 lit-html directive to subscribe an element property to a sibling property, adding two-way binding to lit-element.
+The function takes three parameters:

+1. the object on which the property will be updated
+2. the property name to update
+3. (optional) the event name to subscribe to, by default the property name will be lowercased and suffixed with `-changed`

 ```javascript
 import { LitElement, html } from '@polymer/lit-element/lit-element.js';